MikkoPet/Cheatsh/chPre-Site.md

 #### Clarity and Space

 Clogging the space will make the website unreadable, and muddle out the information.
 Keep things minimal and spaced out.

+#### Consistency

+Keeping the different pages cohesive helps with clarity too, as the user doesn't have to relearn where to find things each time.

 #### Prioritisation

 Use organised sizing to highlight more important pieces of information and keep things in a hierarchy.
+Pointless contents should be removed, as the users will get overwhelmed if there is too much to see at once.

 #### Contrast